 The Speak 810 is powered with an AC cable, included in the default pack.
 The obvious advantage here is that users need not worry about batteries.
 But on the other hand, the device must be positioned close to a power adaptor.

-The Speak 810 is perfectly compatible with most PC softphones and VOIP clients such as Skype for Business, IBM Sametime, Cisco, and Avaya.
+The Speak 810 is compatible with most PC softphones and VOIP clients such as Skype for Business, IBM Sametime, Cisco, and Avaya.

 Please take note that this applies to authorized resellers only.